You can easily make homemade quick puff pastry recipe in 15 minutes! You don’t need to wait between the turns.

 It is like folding a letter that needs to fit into an envelope.

-After that I give the dough a quarter turn.
+After that, I give the dough a quarter turn.
 Then I make the same steps at least 3 more times; rolling out the dough and folding, giving the dough a quarter turn… Each time the rectangles get neater.
-After my dough is ready, I wrap it in plastic film and keep in the refrigerator at least 1 hour or in the freezer 30 minutes before I use it.
+After my dough is ready, I wrap it in plastic film and keep in the fridge at least 1 hour or in the freezer 20-30 minutes before I use it.

 You can easily make your homemade quick puff pastry in 15 minutes!